 - dizziness or fainting spells

-There’s a chance that your fallopian tubes can reconnect or become unblocked after sterilization, but this is really rare.
+There’s a chance that your fallopian tubes can reconnect or become unblocked after tubal ligation, but this is really rare.
 If you get pregnant after sterilization, the pregnancy could develop in your fallopian tube — this is called ectopic pregnancy, and it’s very dangerous.

 Signs of ectopic pregnancy include: